This two-year Master’s programme teaches you how to control the behaviour of dynamic phenomena and systems in

 The two-year Master’s in System and Control is an internationally oriented programme and is taught entirely in English.
 This programme is also part of the 4TU programme, which means you can take relevant courses at four Dutch universities of technology.
-You can start in September.
+You can start in September or February.
 You can start the pre-master's programme in September.
 Read more about the Master's programme, pre-master's programme and admission.
 You can also find more information about career perspectives within the specializations.
 Read the testimonials of students from System and Control.

 Systems and Control is a multidisciplinary field focusing on the control of all kinds of technical systems.
 It combines knowledge of the mathematics of Systems and Control with specific knowledge of its applications (e.g. mechatronic systems).

 You will investigate ways of developing mathematical models that reflect the key features of a system by employing differential equations, inequalities, algebraic equations and logical constraints.
 Then, You will use advanced methods to simulate the modelled system.
 During the simulations, control algorithms (e.g. using feed-forward or feedback) can be designed and tested.
 Depending on your specialization you will concentrate on elaborating theoretical aspects of control, or you will focus on the technology of developing mechatronic devices and systems.

 You will learn advanced theories and techniques to create applications that were not possible until now, including mobile robots, production machines, micro electro-mechanical systems (MEMS) and biomechanical devices.
 The Master’s programme offers you access to world-class and state-of-the-art facilities such as our Robotics lab.
-It is closely connected to CTIT, one of Europe’s leading ICT institutes, and MIRA, the University of Twente’s world-famous institute for biomedical research.
+It is closely connected to the Digital Society Institute and the Techmed Centre.